 Endowment funds are an important attribute of the Casa Foundation’s financial stability.
-At the end of fiscal 2019, 28 funds provided $236,905 in distributions for the following purposes:
+At the end of fiscal 2019, 28 funds provided $236,905 in distributions.

 Since fiscal 1998, endowment funds have grown from a total of $293,989 to $8,052,115.
 All funds are invested, and each year a percentage is distributed from each fund for the purpose it was intended.
 The current board policy is to distribute 4% of a 12-month average balance.